Study Planning

 Information about the upload of the Examination plans and the module handbooks

-However, in the next weeks, there will be versions of all Examination plans and module handbooks of the Examination regulations 2014 AND the new Examinations regulations 2023.
+Please note that all versions of the Examination plans and module handbooks of the Examination regulations 2014 AND the new Examinations regulations 2023 are accessible via moodle.

 Information on the transition PO2014 - PO2023